reowst/sdk/README.md

 ## Usage and Next Steps

-Once you have built the SDK, please read [USAGE.md](https://github.com/networknext/sdk/blob/master/USAGE.md) to get started using Network Next.
+Once you have built the SDK, please read [USAGE.md](https://github.com/networknext/sdk/blob/master/USAGE.md) started using Network Next.

 We also have a [FAQ](https://github.com/networknext/sdk/blob/master/FAQ.md) which answers common questions people have about Network Next.